-Note that there are more subtle differences between Staub and Le Creuset Dutch ovens, but these are the features that make the most difference while cooking.
+There are more subtle differences between Staub and Le Creuset Dutch ovens, certainly, but these are the features that make the most difference while cooking.

 To test, I boiled five cups of water in each at high temperatures for about 10 minutes.
 The Le Creuset boiled out a little over a cup of water, while the Staub lost less than half a cup.
 With many dishes, you’ll want to cook off excess water in order to concentrate flavor, so this isn’t necessarily a full-fledged plus.
 That won’t stop you from placing the lid off-center to let some steam out, though.

 Due to its white interior, the Le Creuset makes it easier to see what you’re doing (in this case cleaning off burnt bits and brown marks), and I didn’t have any issues with staining or discoloration.
 Folks who do have this problem have likely left the food in the pot overnight or more and let it set too long.
 It’s also dishwasher-safe, which is hugely convenient if you’re just not in the mood to scrub.